denis-beurive/git/README.md

     git config --global credential.helper cache

-## Force the update of the local repository
+## Force the update of the local branch from the remote one

 The following command will force the update of the local branch `master`:

     git checkout master
+    git fetch
-    git fetch --all && git reset --hard origin/master
+    git reset --hard origin/master

 ## Check a .gitignore file